Research

 "Land Use Regulation and Neighborhood Morphology: Evidence from Building Footprints" (with Noah Durst, and Danna Gutierrez Lanza, and Esther Sullivan)

-"Manufactured Homes and Environmental (Dis)amenities" (with Noah Durst, Wisdom Henry, Zachary Lamb, and Fatemeh Saeidi-Rizi)
+"Manufactured Homes and Environmental (Dis)amenities" (with Noah Durst and Zachary Lamb)

 "The Market for Third-Party Energy Assessors"